Appearance

 </a-entity>autoForward

-The autoForward mode is intended for simulating aircraft-style flight, such as airplanes or spaceships.
-In this mode, the character moves forward automatically at a constant speed, while the player controls pitch and roll to steer.
+The autoForward mode simulates aircraft-style flight where the character moves forward automatically at a constant speed defined by the speed property, while the player controls pitch and roll to steer.

 html